 Guiding and supporting you through your divorce

-Whether you have made a firm decision that your marriage is over or are unsure as to your future, it is often helpful to be aware of the basic facts of divorce.
+Whether you have decided that your marriage is over or are unsure as to your future, it is often helpful to know all the facts before making any decisions.

 Relationship breakdowns are often a time of emotional hardship and we will guide and support you through the process to make it as stress free as possible.

-A divorce can only be started after you have been married for one year and then you must show the court that your marriage has “irretrievably broken down” relying on one of five facts:
+A divorce can only be started after you have been married for one year and there is only one ground for divorce, you must show the court that your marriage has “irretrievably broken down”.
+To prove the irretrievable breakdown of the marriage you can rely on one of five facts:

 - Unreasonable behaviour